|Title:||Jeff B. Bates Professor of Management

 |Resources:||Curriculum Vitae [pdf]|

-Paul D. Bliese is an Associate Professor in the Department of Management at the Darla Moore School of Business.
+Paul D. Bliese is a Professor in the Department of Management at the Darla Moore School of Business.
 He received a Ph.D. from Texas Tech University and a B.A. from Texas Lutheran University.
 After graduating in 1991, he worked for a year for the Bureau of Labor Statistics.
 In 1992, he joined the US Army where he spent 22 years as a research psychologist at the Walter Reed Army Institute of Research (WRAIR).
 In his last military assignment, he served as the director of the Center for Military Psychiatry and Neuroscience and retired at the rank of Colonel in 2014.

 Over his military career, Bliese directed a large portfolio of research initiatives examining stress, leadership, well-being, and performance.
 From 2007 to 2014 he oversaw the US Army’s Mental Health Advisory Team program assessing the morale and well-being of Soldiers deployed to Iraq and Afghanistan.
 Throughout his professional career, Bliese has led efforts to advance statistical methods and apply analytics to complex organizational data.
 He developed and maintains the multilevel package for the open-source statistical programming language R, and his research has been influential in advancing organizational multilevel theory.
 He has published in numerous outlets and served on many editorial boards.
 He was an Associate Editor for the Journal of Applied Psychology from 2010 to 2017 and is the incoming Editor-in-Chief for Organizational Research Methods.